kdmc712/kdmc712/README.md

-- 👋 Hi, I’m @kdmc712
+- 👋 Hi, I’m The CEO Of Kurt Pty Ltd @kdmc712.
-- 👀 I’m interested in ...
+- 👀 I’m interested in game development & social programming & engineering.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning The Truth!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cryptocurrency,meditational practices, & real estate
-- 📫 How to reach me ...
+- 📫 How to reach me...

+E. aaosp@duck.com
+Ph.
+0434935979

 <!---
 kdmc712/kdmc712 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.